 TIP: I use a glass jar to press my crumbs inside the pan.
 It makes it easy-peasy!

-Place spring form pan inside a bigger baking dish that you can fill half way full with water.
+Place spring form pan inside a bigger baking dish that you can fill half way full of water.
 This helps prevent cracking while backing.

 In mixing bowl, add 4 packages of softened cream cheese and 3/4 cup of sugar.
 Beat cream cheese and sugar until well blended.
 Add 4 eggs 1 at a time.
 Add coconut milk, heavy whipping cream, and 1/2 cup coconut flakes that have been processed in food processor into a fine flake.
 Continue mixing until all ingredients are incorporated.